pulumi/infrastructure-as-code-workshop/labs/01-iac/02-configuring-aws.md

 pulumi config set aws:region us-east-1
 ```

+> If you are doing an interactive lab, please use the recommended region.
+This will ensure AWS limits are not exceeded during the labs.

 Feel free to choose any AWS region that supports the services used in these labs ([see this table](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) for a list of available regions).

 ## (Optional) Step 4 &mdash; Configure an AWS Profile